soto-project/soto/documentation/streaming.md

 let response = try S3.PutObject(request).wait()
 ```

 If you provide too much data an error will be thrown.
-If no size is specified in advance then you finish the request by returning `eventLoop.makeSucceededFuture(.end)` from your stream function.
+If no size is specified in advance then you finish the request by returning `eventLoop.makeSucceededFuture(.end)` from your stream closure.

 ### File uploading